xiamx/ssr-proxy/README.md

 - `phantomjs.argv`: Commandline arguments when starting phantomjs.
 - `port`: Port that this proxy server listens to.

+## FAQ

+### What is the performance overhead?

+SSR-Proxy uses an adaptive timeout method to predict when a page is asynchronously loaded.
+That is -- when the requested page does not make network request for more than 500 ms (a configurable parameter named _idleMax_), ssr-proxy heuristically treats the page as being asynchronously rendered and send it to the client.
+So there is at least a minimal delay of _idleMax_ for each request.

+For this reason, it is best to use ssr-proxy behind nginx configured to send only requests from a particular user-agent (i.e. googlebot, ancient browsers)

+### Does it cache rendered HTML?

+No, it is best to use another proxy with sophisticated caching mechanism in front of SSR-Proxy, such as nginx or squid.

 [1]: https://github.com/search?o=desc&q=require%28%27react-router%27%29&ref=searchresults&s=indexed&type=Code&utf8=%E2%9C%93

 [2]: http://webcache.googleusercontent.com/search?q=cache:ypDo69X-oj0J:react.semantic-ui.com/&num=1&hl=en&gl=ca&strip=1&vwsrc=0